 Government Relations

 The report card is one of our key projects.
 It serves an important role in raising public awareness and providing elected officials the necessary tools to support infrastructure funding.
-As civil engineers in the State of Missouri, we have a responsibility to safeguard the life, health, and welfare of the public.
+As civil engineers in the Greater St. Louis metropolitan area, we have a responsibility to safeguard the life, health, and welfare of the public.
 We believe part of this responsibility includes providing the public and our elected leaders with critical information about the current state of our infrastructure.

 Are you interested in public policy?
 Sign up to become a Key Contact to learn about and help amplify ASCE’s voice on public policy issues important to our profession.
 Your experience as a civil engineer resonates with elected officials and helps them understand the implications of legislation and regulation.